Targeted Sequencing And Resequencing Market Size and Share

 By Sample Type: RNA Growth Accelerates Despite DNA Dominance

-DNA maintained a commanding 69.42% share of the targeted sequencing market in 2024, reflecting mature regulatory guidance and stable reimbursement for variant detection in oncology.
+DNA maintained a commanding 69.42% share of the targeted sequencing and resequencing market in 2024, reflecting mature regulatory guidance and stable reimbursement for variant detection in oncology.
 Hospitals also lean on existing DNA extraction workflows, minimizing change-management hurdles.
-Still, RNA sequencing is moving swiftly, advancing at a 25.87% CAGR as drug developers hunt expression signatures that predict immunotherapy response.
-Pharmaceutical sponsors now embed transcriptomic endpoints in Phase II trials, creating steady demand for clinical-grade RNA workflows.
-Cost per sample remains higher than DNA because of ribosomal RNA depletion and quality-control steps, yet sponsors are willing to pay the premium when gene-expression data accelerate go/no-go decisions.
+Still, RNA sequencing is advancing rapidly, growing at a 25.87% CAGR as drug developers seek expression signatures that predict immunotherapy response.
+Pharmaceutical sponsors now incorporate transcriptomic endpoints into Phase II trials, generating consistent demand for clinical-grade RNA workflows.
+The cost per sample remains higher than for DNA due to ribosomal RNA depletion and quality-control steps; yet, sponsors are willing to pay the premium when gene-expression data accelerate go/no-go decisions.

 By Application: Rare-Disease Diagnostics Challenge Oncology Leadership

-Oncology accounted for 63.22% of the targeted sequencing market share in 2024, sustained by guideline-linked reimbursement and the routine use of multigene panels in solid-tumor therapy selection.
-Volume also benefits from rising liquid-biopsy adoption, which allows clinicians to track tumor evolution without repeat tissue sampling.
-However, rare-disease diagnostics is posting the fastest 24.78% CAGR on the back of newborn genomic-screening pilots and expanded orphan-drug pipelines.
-U.S. payers now cover trio-based exome sequencing for infants in neonatal intensive care units, lifting test volumes at regional children’s hospitals.
+Oncology accounted for 63.22% of the targeted sequencing and resequencing market share in 2024, driven by guideline-linked reimbursement and the routine use of multigene panels in the selection of solid-tumor therapies.
+Volume also benefits from the rising adoption of liquid biopsies, which enables clinicians to track tumor evolution without requiring repeat tissue sampling.
+However, rare-disease diagnostics is posting the fastest 24.78% CAGR, driven by newborn genomic-screening pilots and expanded orphan-drug pipelines.
+U.S. payers now cover trio-based exome sequencing for infants in neonatal intensive care units, which is expected to increase test volumes at regional children’s hospitals.

 Rare-disease programs also carry strategic importance for pharmaceutical companies because genomic diagnoses funnel patients into targeted-therapy trials.
 This virtuous cycle explains why biotech sponsors are underwriting sequencing costs in early access programs.
-Reproductive-health testing continues steady adoption, moving beyond aneuploidy to inherited-single-gene disorders.
-Meanwhile, agrigenomics remains a specialized but durable revenue stream for service providers that operate outside the regulated clinical space.
-Together, this mix keeps oncology dominant yet gradually cedes share as emerging applications broaden the customer set of the targeted sequencing market.
+Reproductive-health testing continues steady adoption, moving beyond aneuploidy to inherited single-gene disorders.
+Meanwhile, agrigenomics remains a specialized yet durable revenue stream for service providers operating outside the regulated clinical space.
+Together, this mix keeps oncology dominant yet gradually cedes share as emerging applications broaden the customer set of the targeted sequencing and resequencing market.

 Targeted Sequencing And Resequencing Market: Market Share by Application